|Elliott Sound Products||Beginners' Guide to Electronics - Part 1|

 My apologies if the colours look wrong - blame the originators of the 'standard' HTML colours ... or your monitor.
 With the 4 band code, the third digit column is not used, it is only used with the 5 band code.
 This is somewhat confusing, but we are unable to change it, so get used to it.
 Personally, I suggest the use of a multimeter when sorting resistors - I know it's cheating, but at least you don't get caught out by incorrectly marked components (and yes, this does happen).

-The tolerance of resistors is mostly 1%, 2%, 5% and 10%.
+The tolerance of resistors is mostly 1%, 2%, 5% and (now rarely for most types) 10%.
 In the old days, 20% was also common, but these are now rare.
 Even 10% resistors are hard to get except in some types and for extremely high or low values (> 10M or < 1R), where they may be the only options available at a sensible price.
 You can always use resistors with closer tolerance than specified in a circuit, and you can select values that are closest to the one you want from 5% or 10% resistors.

 5.4 Power Ratings